DAF201/bloom-in/README.md

 ## What is this?

 my new toy to connect two pcs in two different private networks (which is basically some sort of "Implementation" of ["blur-in"](https://github.com/DAF201/blur-in))

+### Important things to know about

+1. DON'T USE IT FOR PRODUCTION ENV, the protocol is not encrypted at all (it is not even binary)

+2. The protocol is UDP like, it may miss some messages/commands

+3. There are many better solutions for file transportation than this toy existing in the world

+4. The performance of it follows "Buckets effect", if one pc is poor, the other one is good, the over all will perform poorly

+5. The server is designed for small number of client to use at same time

 ---

 09/15/22